 Pronounced: May-sone duh may-tra

 A maison de maître is a home, exclusive to Europe, that can be traced back to Ancient Roman times.
-It literally translates as Masters’ House, and is usually a bourgeois mansion with an elegant, symmetrical design.
+It translates as Masters’ House and is usually a bourgeois mansion with an elegant, symmetrical design.
 These types of houses were often owned by the town or village nobles – perhaps a doctor or solicitor with accolades.
-There are many period maisons du maîtres available in France.
+There are many period maisons du maîtres available in France at a range of different price points.
 Most come with lots of land and benefit from the most beautiful country landscapes in all of France.

 Longère